-Knowing when to harvest watermelon can be tricky, especially if you’re used to growing crops like tomatoes, where there’s an obvious physical change (like turning from green to red) that indicates ripeness.
+Knowing when to harvest watermelons can be tricky, especially if you’re used to growing crops like tomatoes, where there’s an obvious physical change (like turning from green to red) that indicates ripeness.
 Watermelons go through more subtle changes, so they can be difficult to spot if you don’t know what to look for.
 If you’re wondering if your watermelons are ready to harvest, this is the guide for you.
 We’ll break down everything you need to know about when to harvest watermelons for the perfect summer snack!

 Appearance is the easiest way to tell when to harvest watermelons.
 As your watermelons grow and ripen, you’ll notice that the green color has a shiny look to it.
-One of the biggest indicators that a watermelon is ready to harvest is when the shine turns dull.
+One of the biggest indicators that watermelons are ready to harvest is when the shine turns dull.
 A ripe watermelon will have a dulled green appearance and the belly of it (the part that sits on the ground) will turn from a green-white to a yellow/cream color.

 What does this mean for you?
 Well, it means that in order to best tell when your watermelons are ready to harvest, you’ll have to check on them daily.
 If you aren’t familiar with the melon’s shiny appearance and aren’t checking the underside, you’ll have a harder time knowing when they’re done growing.

 Some experienced gardeners even say you can tell by tapping on the watermelon.
 A ripe watermelon will have a hollow ring, whereas one that isn’t ready to harvest will sound more metallic; however, to the untrained, inexperienced ear, the two sounds seem the same.
-That’s why the best way to know when to harvest watermelon is by relying on appearance.
+That’s why the best way to know when to harvest watermelons is by relying on appearance.

 What’s the best way to harvest watermelons?